-1. Safe travel practices - travel plans are pre-arranged and attendants have alternative options for hotels, ground transport, etc. in the event plans fail and have resources to contact

-2. Resources to promote psychological and emotional well-being such as suicide prevention training, trained peer support team, employee assistance programs (strongly encouraged).

-3. A policy addresses the potential for medical care of the crew with illness/injury outside of the U.S.

-4. Evidence of an injury prevention program and ergonomic strategies to reduce employee injuries

-5. Protective clothing and dress code pertinent to travel and destination a.
-Duty status during pregnancy b.
-Duty status during acute illnesses such as sinusitis or otitis c.
+- 1. Safe travel practices travel plans are pre-arranged and attendants have alternative options for hotels, ground transport, etc. in the event plans fail and have resources to contact - 2.
+Resources to promote psychological an emotional well-being such as suicide prevention training, trained peer support team, employee assistance programs (strongly encouraged). - 3.
+A policy addresses the potential for medical care of the crew with illness/injury outside of the U.S. - 4.
+Evidence of an injury prevention program and ergonomic strategies to reduce employee injuries - 5.
+Protective clothing and dress code pertinent to travel and destination - 6.
+Infection Exposure control dress codes address jewelry, hair and other personal items of medical personnel that may interfere with patient care (refer to OSHA standards) - 7.
+Written policies addressing: - a.
+Duty status during pregnancy - b.
+Duty status during acute illnesses such as sinusitis or otitis - c.
 Duty status while taking medications that may cause drowsiness

-6. Infection control - dress codes address jewelry, hair and other personal items of medical personnel that may interfere with patient care (refer to OSHA standards)

-7. Written policies addressing: